 - If the battery is not too badly corroded, it may be possible to remove it with vigorous shaking.

-- The goal is to remove the corrosion, not to neutralize it.
-If you have alkaline batteries, using vinegar will neutralize the corrosion (added bonus) and the chemical reaction will help to jar the corrosion loose so it can be removed.
+- The primary goal is to remove the corrosion, not to neutralize it.
+If you have alkaline batteries, using vinegar will neutralize the corrosion (which is just an added bonus) and the chemical reaction will help to jar the corrosion loose so it can be removed.
 For acid corrosion, the vinegar will dissolve it so that it can be removed, which may be a more effective method.
 If you want to neutralize the acid corrosion, you would have to use an alkaline material, such as baking soda dissolved in water.